binaryphile/dctk/README.md

 operates with the following basic tree structure (all are directories):

     .
-    ├── bin               # link(s) to main dctk executable, named after its/their command(s)
-    ├─┬ dctk              # built-in functionality
+    ├── bin               # your command's link to the dctk executable ├─┬ dctk              # built-in functionality
     │ └── …
-    ├── completions       # autocompletion for your command(s)
-    ├── [command]         # your command's subcommands
+    ├── completions       # autocompletion for your command ├── [command]         # your command's subcommands
-    ├── [another command] # you can have more than one └─┬ [legacy command]  # when you already have or need more structure ├── bin             # if bin and/or libexec exist, look there instead for subcommands ├── libexec         # for example, when importing an existing project or [sub] ├── share           # or to separate out supporting files └── other           # whatever you like
+    └── …

 # creating your first command